GussailRaat/ACL2020-SE-MUStARD-for-Multimodal-Sarcasm-Detection/README.md

 The original **MUStARD** dataset released in [Towards Multimodal Sarcasm Detection (An Obviously Perfect Paper)](https://www.aclweb.org/anthology/P19-1455/).
 The MUStARD dataset is a [multimodal video corpus](https://github.com/soujanyaporia/MUStARD) for research in automated sarcasm discovery.
 The dataset is compiled from popular TV shows including Friends, The Golden Girls, The Big Bang Theory, and Sarcasmaholics Anonymous.
 MUStARD consists of audiovisual utterances annotated with sarcasm labels.
 Each utterance is accompanied by its context, which provides additional information on the scenario where the utterance occurs.

 ### Extended MUStARD Dataset with Sentiment and Emotion Classes
 We manually annotate this multi-modal **MUStARD** sarcasm dataset with *sentiment* and *emotion* classes, both implicit and explicit.
 You can download extended MUStARD datasets from [here](https://drive.google.com/drive/folders/1dJZyCSm80UZFHwbBRRg89njTDOwPkWa8?usp=sharing).
+For feature extraction, follow this [GitHub repository](https://github.com/soujanyaporia/MUStARD).

 ### Data Format